fiap-small-farmer/Fase4_Farmtech_Solutions/README.md

 ## Nome do grupo

 ## 👨‍🎓 Integrantes:
-- <a href="https://www.linkedin.com/company/inova-fusca">RM559784@fiap.com.br - Alex Lima </a>
+- <a href="https://www.linkedin.com/in/a1exlima/">RM559784@fiap.com.br - Alex da Silva Lima </a>
-- <a href="https://www.linkedin.com/company/inova-fusca">RM560518@fiap.com.br - Bruno Henrique Nielsen Conter</a>
+- <a href="https://www.linkedin.com/in/johnatanloriano/">RM559546@fiap.com.br - Johnatan Sousa Macedo Loriano</a>
-- <a href="https://www.linkedin.com/company/inova-fusca">RM560479@fiap.com.br - Fabio Santos Cardoso</a>
+- <a href="https://www.linkedin.com/in/matheus-maia-655bb1250/">RM560683@fiap.com.br - Matheus Augusto Rodrigues Maia</a>
-- <a href="https://www.linkedin.com/company/inova-fusca">RM559546@fiap.com.br - Johnatan Sousa Macedo Loriano</a>
+- <a href="https://www.linkedin.com/in/brunoconter/">RM560518@fiap.com.br - Bruno Henrique Nielsen Conter</a>
-- <a href="https://www.linkedin.com/company/inova-fusca">RM560683@fiap.com.br - Matheus Augusto Rodrigues Maia</a>
+- <a href="https://www.linkedin.com/in/fabiosantoscardoso/">RM560479@fiap.com.br - Fabio Santos Cardoso</a>

 ## 👩‍🏫 Professores:
 ### Tutor(a)
-- <a href="https://www.linkedin.com/company/inova-fusca">Lucas Gomes Moreira</a>
+- <a href="https://www.linkedin.com/in/lucas-gomes-moreira-15a8452a/">Lucas Gomes Moreira</a>
 ### Coordenador(a)
-- <a href="https://www.linkedin.com/company/inova-fusca">André Godoi Chiovato</a>
+- <a href="https://www.linkedin.com/in/profandregodoi/">André Godoi</a>

 ## 📜 Descrição